 - On March 25, 2014, the Company announced it raised \$155,960 via a non-brokered private placement of 557,000 Units at a price of \$0.28 per Unit.
 Each Unit comprises of one common share and one common share purchase warrant.
 Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24-month period following the close of the private placement.
 The proceeds will be used for the Company's working capital and general corporate purposes.
 The common shares and any common shares issued from the exercise of the warrants will be subject to a hold period of 4 months from the closing date. - On February 25, 2014, the Company announced it raised \$228,900 via a non-brokered private placement of 817,500 Units at a price of \$0.28 per Unit.
 Each Unit comprises of one common share and one common share purchase warrant.
 Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24-month period following the close of the private placement.
 The proceeds will be used for the Company's working capital and general corporate purposes.
 The common shares and any common shares issued from the exercise of the warrants will be subject to a hold period of 4 months from the closing date. - On February 25, 2014, the Company also announced that the National Research Council of Canada Industrial Research Assistance Program (NRC-IRAP) has approved funding up to \$91,000 to assist Arch in the development of its bioorganic metal surfaces technology. - During August 2013, the Company issued 400,000 Units at a price of \$0.25 per Unit, for gross total proceeds of \$100,000.
 Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24 month period following the close of the private placement. - Company management has secured loans from a director and a shareholder of the Company.
-The outstanding amount is approximately \$353,474 including accrued interest as at September 30, 2014.
-The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
-These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.
+Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24-month period following the close of the private placement. - Company management has secured loans from a director and a shareholder of the Company.
+The outstanding amount is approximately \$326,000 including accrued interest as at December 31, 2014.
+During January, 2015 the Company agreed to extend this loan to mature on January 15, 2017 and agreed to pay 6% per annum paid semi-annually on these funds.
+These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.
+The funds were also used to restructure the Company and complete the transactions that led to the formation of Arch Biopartners Inc. on May 7, 2010.